Remember that time your friend got their child brand-new, top-of-the-range toys, only to find that they just wanted to play with the cardboard boxes?

 What not to do?
 Pretty simple really.
 Don’t force children to play with things they’re not interested in, or close off the resource by putting expectations on how it should be used.
 The children should be leading the play as often as possible.

-Any learning environment that you’re trying to foster at your setting becomes more valuable if it’s consistent at home too.
+Any learning environment that you’re trying to foster in your setting becomes more valuable if it’s consistent at home too.

 If you have a situation where children are not being similarly challenged in their home environments, and only have access to a lot of closed off resources, then it may be difficult for them to engage when they come to the setting.